beny23/myblog/content/posts/notes_from_a_small_conference.md

 # No Deadlines

-Finally, Sree gave a [fantastic talk](https://leanagile.scot/programme/machine-learning-travelopia) where the told the amazing story where he took over a project that had been put in by a big consultancy with a team of 40 and costing $1 million for 18 months and not delivering any value.
+Finally, Sree gave a [fantastic talk](https://leanagile.scot/programme/machine-learning-travelopia) where they told the amazing story where he took over a project that had been put in by a big consultancy with a team of 40 and costing $1 million for 18 months and not delivering any value.
 He and his team replaced this with an agile team of 8 that produced first results in 3 months.
 To be able to get